nschonni/cordova-docs/articles/tutorial-cordova-5/cordova-security-overview.md

 **See the [Cordova Windows 10 platform documentation](http://cordova.apache.org/docs/en/latest/guide/platforms/win8/win10-support.html)** for additional details on the difference along with the additional capabilities that are enabled when submitting to the public Windows Store.

 ###Use the Intune App SDK
 [Microsoft Intune](https://www.microsoft.com/en-us/server-cloud/products/microsoft-intune/) is a [mobile application managment](https://en.wikipedia.org/wiki/Mobile_application_management) (MAM) and mobile device management (MDM) platform that supports Android, iOS, and Windows devices.
 Intune's MAM capabilities can be used without managing devices which means it can be used in combination with existing MDM solutions like Airwatch and Mobile Iron.
 Currently it is targeted at Active Directory authorized apps and thus is most applicable to enterprise focused scenarios.
 It provides the ability to enforce policies at the **app level** including encryption of all local data, disabling cut-copy-paste, and more.
+A Cordova plugin for Android and iOS that is a part of Intune's App SDK enables more nuanced control that is typically availalbe from other MAM solutions.
 As a result it fundamentally improves the security of Cordova as an overall platform.

 For Android and iOS, Intune's MAM features are enabled via an SDK that includes a cordova plugin.
 To install it, follow these steps: